How to manage financial stress

 Maybe it’s eliminating all your debt or earning more money so you can start saving or investing.
 Maybe it’s only one major thing, or maybe you have a list of a few things:

-• Volatile share markets, which can make KiwiSaver and other investment values drop,
+• Volatile share markets, which can make your KiwiSaver scheme and other investment values drop

-• Increased living expenses – overspending and shopping.
+• Increased living expenses – possibly overspending and shopping.

 Some of these examples can be financially devastating.